Friday, July 30, 2010

 on the right side).
 Good news: the corpus callosum was

-.
+present and fully formed.
 Bad news: there was still no

 telling if he would be perfectly fine, have slight